Skip to main content

 Check if Wren AI already supports your preferred LLM or embedding models

-Please first check if Wren AI already supports your preferred LLM or embedding models by checking LiteLLM documentation.
-Also you could check if Wren AI already supports the configuration examples here.
+Please first check whether Wren AI already supports your preferred LLM or embedding models in the LiteLLM documentation.
+You can also check whether Wren AI already provides a configuration example in the configuration examples here.

-• If Wren AI already supports your preferred LLM or embedding models and provides the configuration example, you could try setting up the configuration by referring to the example and go to step 4 to launch Wren AI.
+• If Wren AI already supports your preferred LLM or embedding models and provides a configuration example, you can set up the configuration by referring to the example and then go to step 4 to launch Wren AI.

-• If Wren AI already supports your preferred LLM or embedding models but does not provide the configuration example, please follow the steps below to set up the configuration.
-We definitely need your help to improve the documentation and add the configuration example.
-Welcome to contribute to Wren AI!
+• If Wren AI already supports your preferred LLM or embedding models but does not provide a configuration example, please follow the steps below to set up the configuration.
+We need your help to improve the documentation and add configuration examples — contributions to Wren AI are welcome!

 • If Wren AI does not support your preferred LLM or embedding models, please jump to the Adding a Custom LLM, Embedder or Document Store to Wren AI section to add your preferred LLM or embedding models to Wren AI.